-Informally, RWW works as follows.
-For any edge (u, v), RWW sets the lease from u to v during the execution of a combine request at any node in the subtree(v, u), and breaks the lease after two consecutive write requests at any nodes in subtree(u, v).
+Briefly, RWW works as follows.
+For any edge (u, v), RWW sets the lease from u to v during the execution of a combine request in the subtree(v, u), and breaks the lease after two consecutive write requests at any nodes in subtree(u, v).

-5.1 Properties of RWW
+4.2 Properties of RWW